duckdb/dbt-duckdb/README.md

 would like to run an in-memory only version of dbt-duckdb.
 Keep in mind that if you are using the in-memory mode, any models that you want to keep from the dbt run will need to be persisted using one of the external materialization strategies described below.

-The `database` property is special: prior to DuckDB `0.7.0` and dbt-duckdb `1.4.0`, it was always set to `main`, because DuckDB did not have the concept of multiple databases accessible from a single connection.
-As of dbt-duckdb `1.4.0` and DuckDB `0.7.0`, the value of the `database` property is automatically set to the basename of the file in the `path` argument with the suffix removed (so for example if the `path` is `/tmp/a/dbfile.duckdb` the `database` argument will be automatically set to `dbfile`).
+`dbt-duckdb` also supports common profile fields like `schema` and `threads`, but the `database` property is special: it's value is automatically set to the basename of the file in the `path` argument with the suffix removed.
+For example, if the `path` is `/tmp/a/dbfile.duckdb`, the `database` field will be set to `dbfile`.
 If you are running with the `path` equal to `:memory:`, then the name of the database will be `memory`.

 #### DuckDB Extensions, Settings, and Filesystems